Channel-3-Eugene/soop/notes.md

 In all of these cases, I don't want a goroutine or a pool to go away when it doesn't have anything to do.
 Two of my needs from this library are related to performance:

 - I want to have a buffer with reusable memory so as to avoid garbage collection.
-I think we could do that by providing a buffer-channel factory in our supper library that can create our channels connecting supervisors.
+I think we could do that by providing a buffer-channel factory in our soop library that can create our channels connecting supervisors.
 - I want to be efficient in the use of goroutines, too, and avoid both signaling and garbage collection.

 Can we revisit the code with these ideas?